Quick start

 What is the Slug Generator doing with my inputs?

 In plain language: The generator normalizes text, keeps letters and numbers, changes spaces and punctuation to hyphens, trims repeated hyphens, and applies an optional length limit.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What should I double-check before trusting the answer?